-The evidence (presented in answer to the first question in this submission) is clear that higher stocking densities are detrimental to welfare.
+The evidence (presented in answer to Question 1 of this consultation) is clear that higher stocking densities are detrimental to welfare.
 With increasing public concern for the welfare of broiler chickens, and clear evidence that higher stocking densities increase welfare problems, it would be inappropriate to weaken the recommendations in the Code.

 Instead, the Code should highlight the potential benefits of lower stocking densities both for the chickens and for the producer, in terms of reduced mortality and contact dermatitis, together with financial benefits based on higher quality (RSPCA, 2006).
-If the UK legislation includes the derogation to stock at levels above 33kg/m2, which we strongly believe it should not, at the very least the Code should strongly recommend that producers do not apply to stock above this level.
+If the Scottish legislation includes the derogation to stock at levels above 33kg/m2, which we strongly believe it should not, at the very least the Code should strongly recommend that producers do not apply to stock above this level.